andrewsio/andrewsio-blog.github.io/_posts/2021-10-19-Dadblog-Week-37.md

 I'm still going in to the office a few days a week but from the end of this week am going to try and cut back and work just from home.
 There's a lot going on while I try and leave work in a place where I can disconnect for two or three weeks.
 No more scuba, sailing or being too far apart from now onwards either.
 There's no situation where I'm going to miss baby arriving!

 Hopefully there will be time for one more DadBlog before the big day.
-If not, wish us luck!
+If not, wish us luck!!